Tesla Model 3 project to include sedan, crossover - WSJ

-Tesla Motors Inc's (TSLA.O) upcoming Model 3 electric vehicle project will result in the creation of a sedan and a crossover vehicle, the Wall Street Journal reported on Monday.
+June 15 Tesla Motors Inc's upcoming Model 3 electric vehicle project will result in the creation of a sedan and a crossover vehicle, the Wall Street Journal reported on Monday.

 The company is also planning for cars beyond the Model 3 portfolio, and expects costs for battery technology to fall in coming years, enabling lower-priced electric cars and fueling rising demand, the Journal reported. (on.wsj.com/1HKdnLV)